dwhjames/datomisca/doc/getstarted.md

 ```

- - `Namespace` is just a helper making code clearer when creating keywords.
+ - `Namespace` is just a helper making our code clearer when creating keywords.
  - `Attribute` and `AddIdent` are helpers for creating Datomic schema data.
  - the `PersonSchema` and `ns` objects are our idiom for gathering schema information, but feel free to organize your schemas as you see fit.

 ## #7 Transact your schema

-Now we have a schema, let's insert it into Datomic.
+Now we have a schema, let's transact it into our database.
 This is our first
-operation using Datomic transactor and as you may know, Datomisca manages
+operation using the transactor and as you may know, Datomisca manages
 transactor's communication in an asynchronous and non-blocking way based on
 Scala 2.10 Execution Context.